 A view northwest from the corner of West 116th Street and Amsterdam Avenue.
 This photo, taken in 1905, shows the University not long after its move to Morningside Heights from Continue Reading →

-Buell Hall, or the Maison Française (originally called Macy Villa) being moved from its original location on 116th Street to current location in West Harlem, September 19, 1905.
+Buell Hall, or the Maison Française (originally called Macy Villa) being moved from its original location on 116th Street to its current location in West Harlem, September 19, 1905.
+Become Continue Reading →

 The 119th Street Croton Aqueduct Gatehouse was constructed in 1894-95 by contractor Peter J. Moran for the New York City Department of Public Works $40,000, under the supervision of George W. Continue Reading →